databricks/cli/.github/ISSUE_TEMPLATE/cli-issue.md

 ---
 name: CLI Issue
-about: Use this to identify a issue with the CLI.
+about: Use this to report an issue with the CLI.
-title: "Issue with `databricks xxx` command"
+title: ''
 labels: CLI
 ---